 - Butcher Block wooden countertops add natural warmth and beauty to your de-Tuscanized kitchen.
 Amish company Hardwood Lumber applies a water-resistant glue to ensure maximum durability for their countertops.

-Kitchen Cabinets – Tuscan cabinets with ornate panels, textures and molding make way for these innovative ideas to easily de-Tuscanize the situation:
+Kitchen Cabinets offer another immediate way to modernize a Tuscan kitchen.
+Renounce those Tuscan cabinets, with their ornate panels, textures and molding, and make way for these innovative ideas to easily de-Tuscanize the situation:

 - Paint – Blue or gray paint can go a long way for a quick update, and is proving a very popular choice in kitchen updates to make a statement that is anything but Tuscan.